steipete/speaking/README.md

 ### How We Work at PSPDFKit

 I explain our approach to SDK design, long-term product evolvement, feature/proposal development and support.
-This talk is interesting to developers and product planners alike.
-(Talk TBD)
+This talk is interesting to developers and product planners alike. ([slides](https://speakerdeck.com/steipete/how-we-work-at-pspdfkit))

 ### Topics 2018